Skip to Content

 Even on a rainy day, the views are spectacular!

 Vancouver is a beautiful city, with great views of the ocean and mountains from everywhere.
-But, it’s a whole other experience getting a birds-eye view over the city from up in the air!
+But, it’s a whole other experience getting a bird’s eye view from the air!
 This Vancouver seaplane tour is guaranteed to be an epic, once-in-a-lifetime adventure!

 Plus, it’s inside, so you’ll be sheltered from the rain!